 Basundi is a Gujarati milk dessert very similar to Kesar Rabdi in essence.
-Basundi recipe requires time and patience, but the end result is definitely worth it.
+A Delicious and Creamy Dessert Basundi recipe requires time and patience, but the end result is definitely worth it.
 Take my word for it and give it a try once.
 Here's How to make Basundi.

 I like making basundi as a sweet drink in summers.
 If you have some extra milk, it is a good idea to turn it into a flavoured milk it is tasty and healthier than many drinks recipes.
 I know this is quite rich in terms of calories but if you have a glass of Basundi for breakfast, it keeps you full for a good amount of time.